The Drive to Hội An

 “Canada.”

-“It's very cold there,” she said, rustling in the back behind a curtain.
+“It's very cold there,” she said, rustling behind a curtain.
 “This is cold for you?”

 “We’re English Teachers.”

-“I meet another English Teacher today who also works in Ho Chi Minh City.
+“I also meet another English Teacher today, and he is working in Ho Chi Minh City.
 Do you know him?”

 “Was he tall?”
 I asked.
 “White skin?
 Yellow hair?”